April 2, 2021

 Dear Students and Parents,

-Thank you for your continued patience and support during these unprecedented times.
+Thank you for patience and understanding as we continue to navigate unprecedented times.

 José M. Torres, Ph.D.

 At the PAC meeting over the weekend, several parents alerted us to the fact that updates were not being released to the Return to Learn Q&A document.
 This was an error that has now been addressed.
 New responses have been added today and more will be shared before the end of the week.

 On February 19, Dr. Torres made the decision to open the IMSA campus for a low-density, in-person learning experience in a safe and thoughtful manner beginning April 8, 2021.
 So that all students can be served in a healthy and safe way, a cohort model will be followed.
 With that, sophomore students will be in the first cohort, together with half of the junior class, for an in-person experience April 8-April 29.
 The second cohort will include the other half of the junior class and the entire senior class May 10-28.
 Seniors will be invited to stay through graduation on June 5 for a week of celebration activities.
 Students and families have the choice to opt-in to the full residential learning experience cohort or opt-out and remain in distance learning.
 Before arriving on campus, students will be required to learn about important health and safety protocols in IMSA’s Repopulation Plan and Addendum.
 The global pandemic is not yet over and IMSA will continue to pivot quickly should health conditions or the state require it.
 As part of our commitment to health and safety, IMSA will have a Return to Campus Monitoring Advisory Committee.

 The IMSA Emergency Student Relief Fund has been established with the hope to provide financial assistance to our community’s low income students for essentials like food, rent, and utilities, as well as access to technology for remote learning.